jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 ---
 ## 3. The Mathematics behind FBProphet
-> The content below is somewhat a summary, or rather
+> The content below is somewhat a summary, or rather an alternative explanation based on my personal understanding, of fbprophet's GLM.
+If you want to check out the original paper,
 ---
 The overarching formula is:
 ### $$\boldsymbol{Y}(t) \sim [\boldsymbol{G}(t) \cdot(1 + \boldsymbol{S}_{m}(t)) +  \boldsymbol{S}_{a}(t)] \pm \boldsymbol{\epsilon}_{t}$$